 From Fast Food to Fast Growth—The Difference an Internship Can Make

-As an intern at Diodes Incorporated (Diodes), I had the opportunity to experience working with the IT Security team at a global semiconductor company.
+As an intern for Diodes Incorporated (Diodes) at their Plano headquarters, I had the opportunity to experience working with the IT Security team at a global semiconductor company.
 This differed significantly from my previous work experience, which included babysitting jobs as a teen before transitioning into retail and fast-food service.

 In the latter, my objective was to simply learn how to do my job, do it, and then do it faster.
 Now, instead of seeing how fast I could make a burrito or pizza, I could improve my critical thinking skills and acquire new responsibilities and knowledge every day.
 Instead of learning how to do the same thing faster, I was learning many different things, and how to assimilate and apply them more strategically.